 A microorganism is a tiny living thing that may exist as a single cell or as a small colony of cells.
 Microorganisms can also be called microbes.
 They are very small and can be seen only through a microscope.
 Microorganisms include algae, archaea, bacteria, fungi, protozoa.
-Although viruses are not considered living organisms, they are sometimes classified as microorganisms.
+Viruses are not considered living organisms, because they lack cellular structure and cannot reproduce independently.
+However, they are generally classified as microorganisms because they are small.
 Microbiology is the science that studies microorganisms.

 Antony Van Leeuwenhoek is known as the Father of Microbiology.
 He lived in the Dutch Republic from 1632-1723.
 He was originally a fabric merchant who created his own microscopes to inspect the quality of his fabrics.
 A microscope is an instrument that is used to magnify small objects.
 Due to his curious mind, he later used his microscope to look at different things, like water, blood, and saliva.
 He saw tiny things moving around and called them animalcules, which means little animals.
 Before this, no other scientist had reported seeing such things, so other scientists didn't believe him at first.
-However, after writing to England's Royal Society and showing them his discovery, other scientists started to listen to him.
+However, after writing to England's Royal

+Society and showing them his discovery, other scientists started to listen to him.
 As he and other scientists began to use microscopes to see more animalcules, they realized they weren't actually tiny animals - instead, they were different types of tiny organisms, such as bacteria, viruses, and fungi.